Kyriosity/use-dev/README+/parts/MultifacetVal/README.md

 Conversion here is trivia, and <sub><picture><img alt="&nbsp;f&thinsp;u&thinsp;n&thinsp;c&thinsp;w&thinsp;a&thinsp;r&thinsp;e&thinsp;" src="../../_rsc/img/symb/funcware/funcware-bar_16px.jpg" /></picture></sub> offers an implementation [you can test🧪](../../../src/TuttiFrutti/FuncStore.Convers.Tests/PhysMath/Mech/ForcesTests.cs).

-### Looks good ...
+### Looks good ... </🪝>

-<b>... to stake out a repository for CV.</b>
+<b>... to stake out a repository for CV.</b> But it's not a solution

-❗The better syntax still won't be a solution: the contractor team of SmallForces knew that the thrust must be communicated in _newtons_.
+❗The contractor team of SmallForces knew that the thrust must be communicated in _newtons_.
-(They took the hardware reported value (the engineers there traditionally operated in the "house" system) and honestly submitted it as _N_. )
+They took the hardware reported value (the engineers there traditionally operated in the "house" system) and honestly submitted it as _N_.

 Thus the first issue would be to allow limitation of the unit selection.